-- 7. When the LED is glowing, tighten the Z shaft socket head cap screw on the encoder coupler. - 8.
-Remove the headup alignment pin tool. - Remove the second socket head cap screw and apply a small amount of Loctite 222 (or equivalent) hardware adhesive.
-Reinstall and tighten the screw. - 10.
-Return to the first encoder coupler socket head cap screw, remove the screw and apply a small amount of Loctite 222 (or equivalent) hardware adhesive, then reinstall and tighten the screw.

-- 11. Turn the embroidery peripheral OFF and attach the network cable (or install the boot disk if the disk drive option is installed). - 12.
-Turn the embroidery peripheral ON again and allow its program to download. - 13.
-Go to the head timing menu and check that when the heads are brought to headup, that the ZINDEX LED on the front of the right frame leg of the peripheral (or the innermost LED on the CPU) glows within plus or minus 1.5 degrees of rotation. - 14.
+- 9. Remove the head up alignment pin tool and rotate the Z shaft until you can access the second cap head screw on the encoder coupling to Z shaft. - 10.
+Remove the screw and apply a small amount of Loctite 222 hardware adhesive (or equivalent) and reinstall and tighten it. - 11.
+Return to the first encoder coupler cap head screw, remove the screw and apply a small amount of Loctite 222 hardware adhesive (or equivalent), then reinstall and tighten it. - 12.
+Turn the embroidery peripheral OFF and attach the network cable (or install the boot disk). - 13.
+Turn the embroidery peripheral ON again and allow its program to download. - 14.
+Go to the head timing menu and check that when the head is brought to head up, that the green ZINDEX LED on the front of the machine or the innermost LED on the CPU glows within plus or minus 1.5 degrees of head rotation. - 15.
 Reinstall all covers removed during this procedure.